wunderwuzzi23/blog/content/posts/2020/firefox-cookie-debug-client.md

 Finally I got to writing some basic tooling for invoking the Firefox debugging API to send commands to the browser and read the responses.
 This can be useful for grabbing cookies in the post-exploitation phase.

+It works for `Windows` and `macOS`, should also work on `Linux`.

 ![ffcm output filtered by google.com](/blog/images/2020/firefox/output.png)

+This technique is probably most useful when we don't have root or the user's credentials to decrypt cookies or can't attach a debugger to the browser.

 ## Source code

-The source and additional information is available on [Github](https://github.com/wunderwuzzi23/firefox-cookiemonster)
+The source and additional information is available on [Github](https://github.com/wunderwuzzi23/firefox-cookiemonster).

 ## Technical things